 - Injury to the elbow or minor tears of the tendon

-Radial Shock Wave Therapy: There is an increased delivery of nutrients to the affected area which increases the blood vessel formation and initiates the healing response
+- Radial Shock Wave Therapy: Increases the blood vessel formation to initiates the healing

-Laser Therapy: Low level lasers cause vaso-dilatation, bringing in more oxygen to the tissue.
-This reduces the inflammation and promotes healing.
-There are no side effects.
+- Laser Therapy: Low level lasers cause vaso-dilatation, bringing in more oxygen to the tissue.

-Ultrasound Therapy: Decreases inflammation and increases the blood supply thereby promoting tissue repair
+- Ultrasound Therapy: Increases the blood supply thereby promoting tissue repair

-Exercise Therapy: Soft tissues release techniques, frictional massage and stretching promotes healing and recovery
+- Exercise Therapy: Soft tissues release techniques, frictional massage and stretching

-Elbow Guard or Tape: To support the tendons, thereby reducing the stress on them to encourage healing
+Elbow Guard or Tape: To support the tendons, reducing the stress on them